stefan-it/modern-bert-ner/README.md

-# ModernBERT NER Experiments
+# ModernBERT/Ettin NER Experiments

-My NER Experiments with ModernBERT on the official CoNLL-2003 NER dataset.
+My NER Experiments with ModernBERT and Ettin on the official CoNLL-2003 NER dataset.

+# ModernBERT

-# Results I
+## Results I

 Current results so far - at the moment with only one run with a specific configuration (= batch size, learning rate, nunber of epochs, context size).